-The first draft of the supply chain law stipulates that German companies will gradually be bound by a human rights due diligence obligation across national borders from 2023.
+The supply chain law stipulates that German companies will gradually be bound by a human rights due diligence obligation across national borders from 2023.
 What will become mandatory in the future is already an opportunity today.
 By acting responsibly along the global value chain, you create quality that inspires.
 So take action today to prepare for the legal requirements of the supply chain law.

 The discussion about the supply chain law resulted from the observation that German companies do not sufficiently comply with their human rights due diligence abroad.
-The draft bill, which was agreed by the ministers involved in February 2021, provides for entry into force from 2023.
-Initially, large German companies with at least 3,000 employees would be affected.
-From 2024, companies with 1000 or more employees would also be held responsible.
-In terms of due diligence, companies will then be responsible for their own company and their direct suppliers upstream in the supply network.
+The law will come into force on January 1, 2023.
+Initially, this will affect large German companies with more than 3,000 employees.
+From 2024, companies with 1,000 or more employees will also be held responsible.
+In terms of due diligence, companies will then be responsible for their own company and their suppliers upstream in the supply network.
 Violations could result in fines and exclusion from public tenders for up to three years.

 Normative and legal requirements have long been taken into account in quality management.
 Risk assessment, by means of which potential risks are detected early on, the onboarding process of a supplier and the review of his economic actions are just a few examples.
 Take the supply chain law as an opportunity to further expand your quality management with the new legal obligations and also growing needs.

-More information on the key points of the draft bill can also be found in the article on our BloQ – the blog for quality.
+More information on the key points of the law can also be found in the article on our BloQ – the blog for quality.

 Expand your measures to better control the origin of your supplier products.
 Solutions to ensure that you demonstrably meet the requirements of the supply chain law can be found in the precisely tailored modules of our QM software.